FIN392/Raspberry/My_Raspberry_installation/README.md

     sudo nano /etc/resolv.conf

-        # Replace all the content
+        # Replace all content with this line

         nameserver 1.1.1.1
 ```

 ## <a name="wifi"></a>Setup WiFi connection

+**NOTE: This step might be different if you are using another USB WiFi dongle or the internal wireless interface.**

 *(From a SSH remote connection)*